BeAvisP/IronGames/README.md

 ## Description

-Project Module 2 is an online database of information related to video games content online – including, ratings, and fan and critical reviews.
+IronGames is a social platform for videogames, an online database with information where the users can bookmark and wishlist games, get recomendations based on it's favourite genres and write reviews and vote other user reviews.

 <br>